Unsplash is building an ad business around branded stock photos – TechCrunch

 Square, for example, could upload photos of the Square Register, which will then show up when Unsplash users search for “cash register” and other terms.

-Brands working with Unsplash will get prominent placement in relevant searches as well as their own brand channel, but Cho said the real impact only begins on the Unsplash website.
+Brands working with Unsplash will get prominent placement in relevant searches, as well as their own brand channel, but Cho said the real impact only begins on the Unsplash website.

 “This stuff doesn’t just live in a centralized place,” he told me.
 “More and more advertising platforms, it’s a walled garden.
 [With Unsplash], the purpose is to get it to spread: People use it in their presentations, it’ll end up on blog posts.”